-The council is actively recruiting volunteers for the following committees: Port Operations and Vessel Traffic System (POVTS), Scientific Advisory Committee (SAC), Terminal Operations and Environmental Monitoring (TOEM), and the Information and Education (IEC) committees.
-Please see committee descriptions below for more information on the work of each committee.
+The Council is actively recruiting volunteers for the following committees: Port Operations and Vessel Traffic System (POVTS), Scientific Advisory Committee (SAC), Terminal Operations and Environmental Monitoring (TOEM), and the Information and Education (IEC) committees.

 About the committees:

-Most committees meet every 4-6 weeks and often by teleconference because many members live in remote Alaskan communities.
-Most members donate anywhere from 5 to 10 hours per month, although this varies by committee.
-Committee members must reside in the state of Alaska.
+Most committees meet every 4-6 weeks.
+Meetings are often held via teleconference because many members live in remote Alaskan communities.
+Most volunteers donate anywhere from 5 to 10 hours per month, although this varies by committee.

 - Oil Spill Prevention and Response